What Goes into a Well-Done Critique

 A critique is also different from common usability techniques, such as heuristic evaluations, cognitive walkthroughs, inspections, and usability tests.
 These, when done well, look at the design from the perspective of the user.
 Instead, critique looks at it from the perspective of experience and viewpoint of another designer.
-Both perspectives are invaluable to successful designs, but should not be confused.
+Both perspectives are invaluable to successful designs, but they should not be confused.

-The most successful teams have everyone in the role of critic at some point.
+The most successful teams have everyone in the role of a critic at some point.
 Some do it through regularly scheduled studio sessions.
 Some make it part of their overall design process.
 When everyone knows they’ll be on both the receiving and delivering end of a critique, they tend to be more in tune with the overall goals.

 Four Elements of a Well-Done Critique

 As we observe teams involved in critiques, we’ve seen some patterns emerge.
-The teams that benefit most from the critique process all share four basic elements: respect for the hard work and experience, a dispassionate approach, recognition that the critic lacks authority, and justifications for the discussion points.
+The teams that benefit most from the critique process share four basic elements: respect for the hard work and experience, a dispassionate approach, recognition that the critic lacks authority, and justifications for the discussion points.